arno-2002/arno-2002.github.io/index.md

 # Welcome

 Hi!
 I'm Arno, I study Applied computer science at HoGent and I'm 19 years old.
-Here you'll find my projects, info and my resumé.
+This is my e-portfolio where you'll find out who I am, what I study and my work experience.

 ---------------
 > **Arno Ooms**